dazzaXx/ModernJVS/README.md

 ## Installation

-Installation is done from the git repository as follows:
+Installation is done from the git repository as follows, using RaspiOS Lite:

 ```
 sudo apt install build-essential cmake git file libgpiod-dev